Hutchinson Regional Medical Center deploys tent while hospital resources are being tested

 “We are able to get our patients in Kansas the bed and care that they need so we are watching it closely but are able to find those locations to serve those communities, but it is just taking us longer in some cases and we are going a little further away,” says Cindy Samuelson.

-In Hutch resources are critical as are the administration’s pleas for people to prevent further spreading.
+In Hutchinson, resources are critical as are the administration’s pleas for people to prevent further spreading.

-“We have readily available 31 covid beds.
-Quote on quote covid beds.
-18 of those being ICU or critical beds another 13 in our primary COVID ward and this weekend we had to again open up another portion of our hospital and move our patients out and make that a COVID ward,” said Welch.
+“We have readily available 31 COVID beds.
+Quote on quote COVID beds.
+Eighteen of those being ICU or critical beds another 13 in our primary COVID ward and this weekend we had to again open up another portion of our hospital and move our patients out and make that a COVID ward,” said Welch.